These carrot muffins are loaded with bits of carrots and cozy spices. They are super moist and perfect for breakfast or an afternoon snack.

 Step 1: Combine the dry ingredients

-Place the flour, sugar, baking powder, cinnamon, ginger, cloves, and salt in a large bowl and use a whisk to stir until everything is well combined.
+Place the flour, sugar, baking soda, cinnamon, ginger, cloves, and salt in a large bowl and use a whisk to stir until everything is well combined.

 Important note: Make sure you properly measure the flour before you begin.